CodeIntelligenceTesting/libpng/projects/visualc71/README.txt

-Microsoft Developer Studio Project File, Format Version 7.10 for libpng.
+Microsoft Developer Studio Project File, Format Version 7.10 for libci.

 Copyright (C) 2004 Simon-Pierre Cadieux.

-This code is released under the libpng license.
+This code is released under the libci license.
-For conditions of distribution and use, see copyright notice in png.h
+For conditions of distribution and use, see copyright notice in ci.h

-NOTE: This project will be removed from libpng-1.5.0.
+NOTE: This project will be removed from libci-1.5.0.
 It has been replaced with the "vstudio" project.

 Assumptions:
-* The libpng source files are in ..\..
+* The libci source files are in ..\..
 * The zlib source files are in ..\..\..\zlib
 * The zlib project file is in . /* Warning: This is until the zlib project files get integrated into the next zlib release.
 The final zlib project